Healthy Vegan Carrot Cake Smoothie

 Do I have to use protein powder?

-Protein powder thickens, sweetness and of course, adds protein to the smoothie.
+Protein powder thickens, sweetness and adds protein to the smoothie.
 I would recommend making the smoothie with vanilla protein but if you’d like to skip it you can replace it with an extra half a frozen banana.

 Creamy carrot smoothie in a glass topped with a few raisins and a sprinkle of coconut.